nqxcode/laravel-lucene-search/README.md

 php artisan search:clear
 ```

-By default the index is rebuilt for each model for each class specified in a config.
-For filtering of models in case of index rebuilding each model's class can implements `Searchable`.
+For filtering of models in search results each model's class can implements `Searchable`.
 For example:

 ```php